 Sadly, these are some of the first words I spoke when I found out we were having twins.
 If my daughters ever read this- I’m sorry.
 You were loved and wanted, but you were not expected.
 Let me back up and start a little sooner than that doctor’s appointment.

 Since we weren’t trying per se, I wasn’t really expecting to be on the lookout for pregnancy signs.
-Plus with work, tutoring, and running around after a toddler I wasn’t thinking too hard about it Because of all this I really didn’t think I was pregnant.
-Then I had the moment when I thought hmmmm….
+Plus with work, tutoring, and running around after a toddler I wasn’t thinking too hard about it Because of all this, I really didn’t think I was pregnant.
+Then I had the moment when I thought hmmm….

 Well sure enough, we were expecting.
 We were very excited.
 I wanted to tell our parents pretty early.
 When were expecting Ben we were actually still living with my parents, and were traveling to see Pat’s parents for the holidays.
 We didn’t know if morning sickness or any other symptoms would hit, so we decided to tell my parents pretty early.
 Our first doctor’s appointment was scheduled for a week after we got back from visiting Pat’s family.
 We couldn’t imagine calling them a week after we had seen them in person to tell them big news we kept from them the whole time.
 That just seemed rude.
 We ended up telling our parents and siblings at just five weeks.
 It made Pat more nervous than me, but as I said it made sense to do it that way.
 This time around Pat thought we should wait, and I am very glad we followed his hunch.